 I am responsible for engaging in regular and rigorous unpaid labor for antiracism.
 I spend my time, energy, and money on antiracist organizing as an effort to counterbalance the unpaid labor and resources expended by people and communities of color who lead this movement.
 Unpaid work is required by people with racial privilege who are committed to dismantling racial oppression.

 I am responsible for naming the uncomfortable and unfair contradiction that exists when paid DEI work profits from systems of oppression.
 I seek to offer high quality and effective training, some of which I get paid to facilitate and some not.
 I offer free training on a regular schedule every few months.
 When I asked to provide customized training outside of the free training I offer, I seek to disrupt the DEI Industrial Complex by offering those who are seeking training the lowest possible fees.
-When I receive a fair wage for any DEI training work, I share proceeds with 1) a fellow facilitator of color, 2) an antiracist organizing group led by people of color, and 3) people of color in my life who are seeking support.
+When I receive a fair wage for any antiracism training work, I share proceeds with 1) a fellow facilitator of color, 2) an antiracist organizing group led by people of color, and 3) people of color in my life who are seeking support.